wp-plugins/oauth2-provider/readme.txt

 * Added OpenID Discovery with REQUIRED fields and values.
 * "sub" now complies with OpenID specs for format type.
 * Added JWT return for public key when using OpenID Discovery.

+= 3.0.9 =
+* Added userinfo endpoint to /.well-known/openid-configuration
+* Fixed improper return of keys when for public facing /.well-known
+* Auto generation of new certificates during activation to ensure all server have a different signature